santroma1/distractor_generation_spanish/data_annotating_notes.md

 <br>

-# Wednesday April 26 -
+# Thursday April 27 - Friday April 28

-Dates and Numbers 4
+Dates and Numbers 6

-Names 8
+Names 9

-Phrases 18
+Phrases 26

-Total 30
+Total 41
+_One extra to compensate for 177 that doesnt appear, belongs to "Phrases"_

 ## Comments
 206. Plural
 215. o->a
 222. Upper case
 224. Upper case
+238. Infinitive

 <br>

 # Total

-Dates and Numbers 26
+Dates and Numbers 32

-Names 48
+Names 57

-Phrases 126
+Phrases 152 - 1

-Total 200
+Total 240

 # GLOBAL NOTES
-- THere is a text on Tennesse, that has 2 questions
+- There is a text on Tennesse, that has 2 questions
 - For a reason, its not exporting datapoint 177.